 The French “4 pour 1000 Initiative” means a 0.4% increase in the percentage of carbon in the world’s agricultural soils: in English it would be expressed as a “0.4%” increase.
 It also equates to approximately a 0.7% increase in the organic matter content of those soils.

-What is missing from this hugely commendable French proposal, and likewise the Australian greenhouse gas abatement plan is how increases in soil carbon can be measured; and how much farmers should be paid; and where the money is to come from to pay for their crucial contribution in terminating Climate Change.
+What is missing from this hugely commendable French proposal, and likewise the Australian greenhouse gas abatement plan, is how increases in soil carbon can be measured; and how much farmers should be paid; and, to certain extent, where the money is to come from to pay for their crucial contribution in terminating Climate Change.
 Fortunately the answers are no longer missing

-He describes the creation of the world’s anti-nuclear energy movement.
-It discusses the various forms of nuclear power generation and even the creation, around one and a half billion years ago of hundreds of almost serendipitously formed stable and self regulating nuclear reactors (which I don’t entirely follow).
+He describes, in his book PRIORITY ONE, the creation of the world’s anti-nuclear energy movement.
+It discusses the various forms of nuclear power generation and even the creation, around one and a half billion years ago of hundreds of almost serendipitously formed stable and self regulating nuclear reactors which, (although his wife), I don’t entirely follow).

 Apparently the discovery by French nuclear scientists of natural occurring depleted uranium triggered the discovery of these strange natural reactors.